 The shield should cover from you chest to your knees.
 Most Celts fought with spears.

 Only very rich Celts had swords.
 (Maximum sword length is 50cms.)
+Only use cardboard to make any weapons.

 ROMANS

 It really does not matter whether you want to be slaves, citizens or soldiers.
 It all fits into the workshop format.